How do I book?

 What happens if a session is cancelled?

-It's very unlikely but should we have to cancel a family adventure due to dangerous weather or staff illness we will contact everyone booked on to the session by phone or text message (it’s therefore important you provide this for us when booking a session).
+It's very unlikely but should we have to cancel a family or holiday adventure due to dangerous weather or staff illness we will contact everyone booked on to the session by phone or text message.
+It is therefore important that you provide this for us when booking a session.

 Do you run Little Wild Things sessions whatever the weather?

 Yep!
 We embrace “bad” weather - after all who doesn’t love a good puddle?
 Our ethos is to be outdoors in all weathers, and we encourage children and their adults to dress appropriately so they can enjoy being outside whatever the season.
 However, occasionally situations may arise in which it would be dangerous to continue with outdoor activities, as a result of high winds, snow or flooding.
-The weather will always be assessed and our sessions shortened or postponed if we believe there is a risk.
+The weather will always be assessed and our sessions shortened or cancelled if we believe there is a risk.
 If weather conditions suddenly became dangerous, we would leave the woodland immediately.

 Isn’t two hours a long time to be outside if it’s really cold or really hot?